 Tips for any trip to Athens

-These three days will give you a good picture of the unusual and compelling glories of Athens – the ancient history and the modern youthful culture, the traditional and the new all combined into one delicious combo.
+This travel guide to Athens for three days will give you a good picture of the unusual and compelling glories of Athens – the ancient history and the modern youthful culture, the traditional and the new all combined into one delicious combo.

 But you need more than just a daily itinerary (and some great Greece travel tips) – here’s the full scoop on the rest of your Athens visit.